futurice/pepperoni-app-kit/docs/SETUP.md

         $ react-native run-android

-### Running the Windows application on a Windows machine
+### Running the UWP (Universal Windows Platform) application

-If you want to build an UWP (Universal Windows Platform) app only, follow the instructions in the **Requirements** section to setup a React Native for UWP installation [React Native plugin for Universal Windows Platform (UWP)](https://github.com/ReactWindows/react-native-windows).
+For general instructions how to build an UWP app with React Native, follow the **offical instructions** of the [React Native plugin for UWP](https://github.com/ReactWindows/react-native-windows).

-1. Build the app and run it:
+1. Build the app and run it as desktop app:

-        > react-native run-windows
+        $ react-native run-windows

 Note: **Visual Studio Code** users should install the React Native extension from the Marketplace, this will allow them to run the app from within VSCode.